irmen/Pyro4/docs/source/servercode.rst

 If you need special initialization or the class's init method requires parameters, you have to specify a ``instance_creator`` callable as well.
 Pyro will then use that to create an instance of your class.

-As an example, the following code will make the class ``Thingy`` into a Pyro object, accessible via the name "example.thingy".
+As an example, the following code will make the class ``Thingy`` into a Pyro object.
 It will have one fresh instance per method call and Pyro uses the ``creator`` function to create these new instances (it knows about how to pass the three arguments to the init method)::

     import Pyro4